AbduGad/simple_shell/README.md

 hsh main.c shell.c test_ls_2
 hsh main.c shell.c test_ls_2
 $

-Checks
+> [!IMPORTANT] Checks
-The Checker will be released at the end of the project (1-2 days before the deadline).
+> The Checker will be released at the end of the project (1-2 days before the deadline).
 We strongly encourage the entire class to work together to create a suite of checks covering both regular tests and edge cases for each task.
 See task 8.
 Test suite.